codewithshadman/blog/_posts/2025-05-29-the-bike-that-never-went-out-of-control.md

 ### The Root of Every Solution: A Class, a Method, a Boundary

-Today, as a tech lead, I’ve come to believe something simple yet profound:
+Today, as a lead engineer, I’ve come to believe something simple yet profound:

 > **Almost every solution in modern software starts with a class.**